the support Marmot Tours gave us was flawless

 Day 6: Lago Di Gúsana to Arritzo

-For your final day on the island, it seems fitting to cycle up the highest surfaced road in Sardinia.
+For your final day, it seems fitting to cycle up the highest surfaced road in Sardinia.
 Your destination is the refuge of Bruncu Spina (1570m) which is the islands only ski resort (more of a shed with couple of lifts!).
-Climbing directly from the hotel (650m), the forests give way to open moorland and you are rewarded with some spectacular views.
+Climbing directly from the hotel (650m), the forests give way to open moorland and spectacular views.
 The climb itself is full of character and although the gradients are generally kind there are a few short challenging sections (up to 12%).
 It is well worth the effort though and the descent is exquisite.

 A short climb takes you back up the Arcu de Tascussi (1245m) for lunch.
 Here you have the option of heading directly to the Hotel SaMuvara where your adventure began or taking the long way home which includes a few more short climbs.
 Then it’s time for a party!

 All good things come to an end.
 We offer included airport transfers at scheduled times to transfer you back to Cagliari airport in the morning, full of memories of fantastic cycling holiday in Sardinia.

 Full travel advice (essential reading) can be found in our Trip Notes.